gadoseb/HSR-Rig-Project/README.md

 </p>

 # Control Code
-Three python files are necessary (they can be found in the folder:
+Four python files are necessary (they can be found in the folder Rig_Controller):

+1. DaqCh0to7Bridge.py
-1. bronkhorst.py
+2. bronkhorst.py
-2. ISAK2.py
+3. ISAK2.py
-3. SmallReactor_Main.py
+4. SmallReactor_Main.py

+## 1. DaqCh0to7Bridge.py Documentation
+This Python script is designed to interface with a National Instruments (NI) Data Acquisition (DAQ) system to read strain measurements from multiple sensors and publish the results via MQTT.
+The script is designed to manage and monitor strain gauges used in a variety of experimental or monitoring setups, making it useful for real-time data acquisition and analysis in engineering and research applications.

+**Key Features:**
+- Initialization: Defines initial strain values for different channels on three DAQ modules.

+- MQTT Setup: Configures an MQTT client to handle subscription and message publishing for data transfer.

+- DAQ Configuration: Sets up multiple DAQ tasks to read strain gauge values from various channels.

+- Reading and Publishing Data: Reads strain values from the DAQ channels, publishes them to specific MQTT topics, and prints the results to the console.

+- Exception Handling: Includes error handling for DAQ readings and prints exceptions if enabled.

+- Cleanup: Registers a function to close all DAQ tasks gracefully upon script termination.

-## 1. bronkhorst.py Documentation
+## 2. bronkhorst.py Documentation
 This code is a Python driver for Bronkhorst flow controllers, which are devices used to control and measure gas flow.
 The code includes a class Bronkhorst that provides methods to communicate with the device via a serial port, send commands, and read various parameters such as setpoint, flow, and device information.

 **1. Import Statements:**